temporalio/documentation/docs/server-quick-install.md

 ## Overview

-There are two ways to quickly install Temporal:
+There are two ways to quickly install and run the Temporal Server:

-- for local development: using `docker-compose`
-- on Kubernetes: using the [Temporal Helm Chart](https://github.com/temporalio/helm-charts)
+- [Docker](#docker): Using `docker-compose` makes it easy to develop Workflows locally.
+- [Helm Charts](#helm-charts): Deploying the Server to [Kubernetes](https://kubernetes.io/) is an easy way to test the system and develop Workflows.

+We do not recommend using either of these methods in a [live (production) environment](/docs/server-production-deployment).

+## Helm Charts

+Instructions for using the Temporal Helm Chart is available in the [temporalio/helm-charts repo README](https://github.com/temporalio/helm-charts).

 ## Docker